ComedicChimera/chai/docs/tutorial/01_basics/03_variables.md

 explicitly show off earlier: we can declare multiple variables of the same type using one type extension.
 In this case, `a` and `b` are both of type `i64`.

-The second line is just a call to `println` which we already studied in the first chapter.
+The second line is just a call to `Println` which we already studied in the first chapter.

 The third line is probably the most "enigmatic" line of the bunch:

-    scanf("%s %s", &a, &b);
+    Scanf("%s %s", &a, &b);

-`scanf` is a special function which is part of Chai's *formatted I/O* library.
+`Scanf` is a special function which is part of Chai's *formatted I/O* library.
 In essence, it allows us to read input from a stream, like standard in, in accordance with something called **format string** which describes what that input should look like.

-The format string in this case is the passed as the first argument to `scanf`.
+The format string in this case is the passed as the first argument to `Scanf`.
 The `%d` denote places where user input is expected: ie. where the we expect the user to input the numbers: the `d` means we expect an integer to be entered.
-Everything outside that is not the `%d` is the text that `scanf` expects the user to enter around their input: the "punctuation" if you will.
+Everything outside that is not the `%d` is the text that `Scanf` expects the user to enter around their input: the "punctuation" if you will.
 In this case, we have a single space which means that we expect the user to enter a space between their inputted values.
 Putting this all together, we can say that the